PhrotonPhage/tankgame/readme.txt

 -Remove goto statements
 -Fix bugs
 !=Add amplifier picker on classic mode
-!=-1 Score per movement on classic mode
-'=Increased ammunition consuming on harder difficulty, classic mode '=Ability to buy health
 '=Add custom difficulty for classic mode
 (!=High Priority, '-Medium Priority, -Low Priority)

 Note: Custom mode has been scrapped on 0.3.0 and will be released on version 0.4.0 due to slow development of 0.3.0

-v0.3.0-rc.1 Alpha build - August , 2020
+v0.3.0 Alpha build 1209 - August 23, 2020 - Classic Mode Update
+-Added classic mode.
+A dumbed-down and failed version of shooting games in tetris devices.
--Added help page for classic mode
+-Added github links in info page
+-Added more info in info page (x86, x64, amd64)
+-Bug fixes

 Older Versions:
 v0.0.0 - May 17, 2020